Icky Thump (song)

-"Icky Thump" is a song recorded by the American alternative rock band the White Stripes.
-Written by Jack White, it was the first single released from their sixth and final album of the same name.
-The song is a heavy garage-rock piece whose lyrics challenge anti-immigration pundits for their hypocrisy.
-It was recorded and mixed at Nashville's Blackbird studio.
+"Icky Thump" is a song by the American alternative rock band the White Stripes, released on April 26, 2007 as the first single from their sixth and final album of the same name.
+Written by Jack White and composed by the band, it is a heavy garage-rock piece with lyrics challenging anti-immigration pundits for their hypocrisy.

-"Icky Thump" was released to significant commercial and critical success, with Rolling Stone naming in the 17th-best track of 2007.
-It was nominated for two Grammy Awards, winning one for Best Rock Performance by a Duo or Group with Vocal in 2008.
-Commercially, it peaked at number 26 in the United States, number nine in Canada, and number two in the United Kingdom, earning a platinum sales certification in the US and a silver certification in the UK.
+"Icky Thump" received positive reviews from critics and won the Grammy Award for Best Rock Performance by a Duo or Group with Vocal; it was ranked by Rolling Stone as one of the best songs of 2007.
+It peaked at number 26 on the US Billboard Hot 100 and number two on the UK singles chart, and was certified platinum in the United States.

-History
+Background and recording

 The name of the track comes from the north-English exclamation "Ecky thump!"
-(Both “ecky” and “thump” are euphemisms for hell, but the collocation is not listed in the OED.)
+(Both "ecky" and "thump" are euphemisms for hell.)
 The phrase was popularized in an episode of the British comedy series The Goodies.
 The album title was then changed to "Icky" to make it more accessible to American teenage audiences.

-Theme
+"Icky Thump" was recorded and mixed at Nashville's Blackbird Studio.
+The song was tracked on January 20 and 21, 2007.
+An attempted synth overdub was done on January 20 and guitar overdubs were done on January 21.
+Meg White and Jack White playing a 1959 Univox synth and the guitar solo were overdubbed on January 22, 2007.
+The guitar pedals used for the solo were a Zvex Wooly Mammoth and a DigiTech Whammy.

+The B-side on the CD single, "Catch Hell Blues", was also recorded on January 20, 2007, with the B-side on the seven-inch single, "Baby Brother", recorded during the album sessions.

+Composition
-Though grounded in straightforward garage rock to a greater degree than the Get Behind Me Satan singles, the song differed radically from previous White Stripes singles in its unusual construction: angular tempo-changes, stream-of-consciousness lyrics, and chaotic improvised snake-charming solos, played on a Univox synthesizer.

-The song deals with the topic of immigration to the United States.
-The song itself criticizes contemporary American immigration policy, something seen also in the video.
-It is thus the first political White Stripes track since "The Big Three Killed My Baby," off The White Stripes.
+Though grounded in straightforward garage rock to a greater degree than the Get Behind Me Satan singles, "Icky Thump" differed radically from previous White Stripes singles in its unusual construction: angular tempo-changes, stream-of-consciousness lyrics, and chaotic improvised snake-charming solos, played on a Univox synthesizer.
+The song deals with the topic of immigration to the United States, making it the first political White Stripes track since "The Big Three Killed My Baby".
+It criticized contemporary American immigration policy, with the defining verse against these policies coming near the end of the song:

-The lyrics talk about someone (perhaps Jack White himself) taking a trip to Mexico in a wagon, easily crossing the border to Mexico, as opposed to the difficulties illegal Mexican immigrants face while crossing northwards.
+The lyrics talk about someone taking a trip to Mexico in a wagon, easily crossing the border to Mexico, as opposed to the difficulties illegal Mexican immigrants face while crossing northwards.
 It then mentions a Mexican lady giving him a bed to sleep in, then tying him up, assaulting him and holding him hostage.
-When finally able to escape, White decides to start doing his own house chores (referring, most likely, to the hiring of illegal immigrants as very low paid house servants).
-In the video, when White escapes the lady's house and crosses back to the USA, he passes by Mexican workers building a wall, likely the so-called Great Wall of Mexico.
+When finally able to escape, Jack decides to start doing his own house chores (referring, most likely, to the hiring of illegal immigrants as very low paid house servants).

-The defining verse against immigration policies comes near the end of the song: